-- Level 1.
-Observable inputs, such as quoted prices in active markets; - Level 2.
-Inputs, other than the quoted price in active markets, that are observable either directly or indirectly; and - Level 3.
+Level 1.
+Observable inputs, such as quoted prices in active markets;

+Level 2.
+Inputs, other than the quoted price in active markets, that are observable either directly or indirectly; and

+Level 3.
 Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.

-Our assets and liabilities measured at fair value on a recurring basis consist of marketable securities as discussed in Note 5 and short-term investments, which are classified in Level 1 and Level 2, respectively, of the fair value hierarchy, derivative contracts used to hedge currency and interest rate risk, derivative financial instruments entered into in connection with the Cash Convertible Notes discussed in Note 9, which are classified in Level 2 of the fair value hierarchy, and contingent consideration accruals which are classified in Level 3 of the fair value hierarchy and are shown in the tables below.
-There have been no transfers between levels.
+Our assets and liabilities measured at fair value on a recurring basis consist of marketable securities, as discussed in Note 5, and shortterm investments, derivative contracts used to hedge currency and interest rate risk, derivative financial instruments entered into in connection with the Cash Convertible Notes discussed in Note 9, and contingent consideration accruals and are shown in the tables below.
+There have been no transfers between levels during the periods ending June 30, 2018.

 In determining fair value for Level 2 instruments, we apply a market approach, using quoted active market prices relevant to the particular instrument under valuation, giving consideration to the credit risk of both the respective counterparty to the contract and the Company, unless there are collateral agreements for the respective transactions in place.
 To determine our credit risk, we estimated our credit rating by benchmarking the price of outstanding debt to publicly-available comparable data from rated companies.
 Using the estimated rating, our credit risk was quantified by reference to publicly-traded debt with a corresponding rating.
 The Level 2 derivative financial instruments include the Call Options asset and the embedded conversion option liability.
 See Note 9, "Debt", and Note 7, "Derivatives and Hedging," for further information.
 The derivatives are not actively traded and are valued based on an option pricing model that uses observable market data for inputs.
-Significant market data inputs used to determine fair values as of March 31, 2018 included our common stock price, the risk-free interest rate, and the implied volatility of our common stock.
+Significant market data inputs used to determine fair values as of June 30, 2018 included our common stock price, the risk-free interest rate, and the implied volatility of our common stock.
 The Call Options asset and the embedded cash conversion option liability were designed with the intent that changes in their fair values would substantially offset, with limited net impact to our earnings.
 Therefore, the sensitivity of changes in the unobservable inputs to the option pricing model for such instruments is substantially mitigated.

 Our Level 3 instruments include contingent consideration liabilities.
 We value contingent consideration liabilities using unobservable inputs, applying the income approach, such as the discounted cash flow technique, or the probability-weighted scenario method.
 Contingent consideration arrangements obligate us to pay the sellers of an acquired entity if specified future events occur or conditions are met such as the achievement of technological or revenue milestones.
-We use various key assumptions, such as the probability of achievement of the milestones (0% to 100%) and the discount rate (2-3%), to represent the non-performing risk factors and time value when applying the income approach.
+We use various key assumptions, such as the probability of achievement of the milestones (0% to 100%) and the discount rate (8-10%), to represent the non-performing risk factors and time value when applying the income approach.
 We regularly review the fair value of the contingent consideration and reflect any change in the accrual in the condensed consolidated statements of income in the line items commensurate with the underlying nature of milestone arrangements.

-The following table presents our hierarchy for our financial assets and liabilities measured at fair value on a recurring basis as of March 31, 2018 and December 31, 2017:
+The following table presents our hierarchy for our financial assets and liabilities measured at fair value on a recurring basis as of June 30, 2018 and December 31, 2017: